hakanozbay/database-error-handling/README.md

 	}
 ```
-The exception can be an inherited sub type of SQLException in which case it can be caught with the first catch statement, or it may be a nested exception in the hierearchy of exceptions that are thrown already, which is where the second catch statement will handle it.
+The exception can be an inherited sub type of SQLException in which case it can be caught with the first catch statement, or it may be a nested exception in the hierarchy of exceptions that are thrown already, which is where the second catch statement will handle it.
 Looking at the second catch statement it utilises the [ExceptionUtils][] class from the Apache Commons Lang library:

 ```java
 		catch (Exception e)